Making an Impression

 Consumers generally see white as an appropriate color for Apple’s brand.
 That feeling of appropriateness is important.
 Choosing a color that a majority of people favor is not as important as choosing a color that customers believe appropriately reflects your brand and what it represents.
 Though one study found that blue is the favored color of 1/3 of women and over 1/2 of men, blue should not necessarily be used in every logo or advertisement.

 By this logic, even an unpopular color can be used to sell a product or brand well if it fits the product.
-Though brown is only the favorite color of 3 percent of participants in the color survey, it can be used effectively if it is aligned with what the brand does.
+Brown was only the favorite color of 3 percent of participants in the color survey.
+But it can be used effectively if it is aligned with what the brand does.
 If you are a woodworker or own a gardening company, shades of brown would be perfectly appropriate to include in your advertising, as it is representative of what you do.

 Sometimes it is less about individual colors and more about color schemes.
 Similar base and background colors with a contrasting accent color help to accentuate the importance of the information presented in the accent color.
 If your background colors are mostly whites and grays, using red or green in small amounts will direct customers to those parts of your advertisement or website that you most want them to see.